renderorange/weather-api/README.txt

 # CONFIGURATION

-The API requires configuration settings which are stored and defined within the ./config/application.js file, located within the project's base dir.
+The API requires configuration settings which are stored and defined within the ./config/application.js file located within the project's base dir.
 The config object is exported and accessed within weather.js.

     # ./config/application.js
     config.hostname = '0.0.0.0';